School of Contemporary Dance Faculty

 Lauren Tait holds bachelor’s degrees in Visual and Performing Arts/Dance as well as Developmental Psychology from University of Maryland, Baltimore County, where she also minored in writing and was a Linehan Artist Scholar.
 Her extensive dance training began at Carver Center for the Arts and Technology.
 She has taught and presented choreography in Maryland, Pennsylvania, and New Hampshire.
 Lauren has served as a guest artist at Franklin and Marshall College and Howard Community College.
 She is the recipient of various grants and in the past few years developed a project called CommunityDanceLaboratory through which she presents enrichment-based movement classes throughout the community.
 She has danced with Baltimore Dance Project and currently directs the Kinetics Dance Theatre Professional Company.

-Assistant School Manager; Ballet, Pointe, Modern, Creative Beginnings
+Assistant School Manager; Ballet, Pointe, Modern, Jazz, Creative Beginnings

 Teresa grew up dancing right here at Kinetics, focusing primarily in Ballet, Modern, Lyrical, and Jazz.
 She has been on Kinetics faculty since 2016, taught for both JMD Studios and C-Unit Studio, and is now the Assistant School Manager of Kinetics Dance Theatre.
 She is currently in pursuit of her BA in Dance at UMBC, as a Linehan Artist Scholar and Honors College student.
 Teresa is a graduated member of the Teaching Academy of Maryland, and her choreography has been selected for both the American College Dance Association’s Gala Concert and Arts By the People.
 Teresa has always dreamed of becoming a dance teacher, so every class she leads is truly a dream-come-true.